Intravitreal Injections: What you Need to Know

 A local anaesthetic drop is used to numb the eye prior to any medication being administered intraocularly (inside the eye).
 Most patients describe a pressure feeling rather than pain, with a slight sting that lasts for less than one second.
 The anaesthetic drops and special cleaning solution can cause a gritty feeling, but both are washed away thoroughly at the end of the procedure and a lubricating gel is used to help stop any irritation.

 The benefits greatly outweigh the risks in almost all cases so we urge you to speak with your practitioner if you have any concerns related to your proposed injection.

-The frequency of required injections will be decided during an assessment with your Ophthalmologist and can range from monthly to quarterly intervals
+The frequency of required injections will be decided during an assessment with your Ophthalmologist and can range from fortnightly to quarterly intervals